run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 2.1 Install Kubernetes

 Installing Kubernetes is beyond the scope of this guide.
 There are plenty of good ways to install Kubernetes (listed here: [https://kubernetes.io/docs/setup/](https://kubernetes.io/docs/setup/).
-We recommend Kubespray [https://kubespray.io/](https://kubespray.io/#/) .
-Download the latest __stable__ version from  : [https://github.com/kubernetes-sigs/kubespray](https://github.com/kubernetes-sigs/kubespray).
+We recommend __Kubespray__ [https://kubespray.io/](https://kubespray.io/#/).
+Download the latest __stable__ version of Kubespray from: [https://github.com/kubernetes-sigs/kubespray](https://github.com/kubernetes-sigs/kubespray).

+!!!
+Note
-__Note__: Run:AI is customizing the NVIDIA Kubernetes device plugin (<https://github.com/NVIDIA/k8s-device-plugin>).
+    Run:AI is customizing the NVIDIA Kubernetes device plugin (<https://github.com/NVIDIA/k8s-device-plugin>).
 Do __not__ install this software as it is installed by Run:AI.

-Some best practices on Kubernetes Configuration can be found here: [Kubernetes Cluster Configuration Best Practices](kubernetes-config-best-practices.md).
+Some best practices on Kubernetes configuration can be found here: [Kubernetes Cluster Configuration Best Practices](kubernetes-config-best-practices.md).

-The following next steps assume that you have the Kubernetes command-line _kubectl_ on your laptop and that it is configured to point to the Kubernetes cluster.
+The following next steps assume that you have the Kubernetes command-line _kubectl_ on your laptop and that it is configured to point to a functioning Kubernetes cluster.

 ### Step 2.2 Storage

-Run:AI is storing data on a filesystem.
-How this storage is configured differs according to the customer environment and usage:
+Run:AI requires some storage for functioning.
+How this storage is configured differs based on intended usage:

-*  If the purpose of this installation is testing/proof-of-concept, then a local storage on one of the nodes is enough.
+*  If the purpose of this installation is testing/proof-of-concept, then local storage on one of the nodes is good enough.
 *  If the purpose of this installation is a production environment, then it is a good practice to setup the system such that if one node is down, the Run:AI software will seamlessly migrate to another node.
-For this, the storage has to reside on __shared storage__.
+For this to happen, the storage has to reside on __shared storage__.

-By default, Run:AI installs on local storage.
-To verify that this is indeed the default, run:
+To install Run:AI on local storage, first run:

     kubectl get storageclass

-If the output list contains a __default__ storage class you must, in step 3.2 below, remove the Run:AI default storage class.
+If the output contains a __default__ storage class you must, in step 3.2 below, remove the Run:AI default storage class.

 To install on shared storage, you must, in step 3.2 below, provide information about your NFS (Network File Storage).

-### Step 2.3 Label CPU-Only Worker Nodes
+### Step 2.3 CPU-Only Worker Nodes

-If you have CPU-only worker nodes (non-master) in your cluster (see [Hardware Requirements](../Run-AI-GPU-Cluster-Prerequisites/#hardware-requirements)), you will need to _label_ them.
+If you have CPU-only worker (non-master) nodes in your cluster (see [Hardware Requirements](../Run-AI-GPU-Cluster-Prerequisites/#hardware-requirements)), you will need to _label_ them.
 Labels help Run:AI to place its software correctly, by __avoiding__ placement of Run:AI containers on GPU nodes used for processing data science and by __placing__ monitoring software on the GPU nodes.
 To get the list of nodes, run:

     kubectl get nodes

-To label CPU-only nodes, run the following on each CPU-only node:
+To label CPU-only nodes, run the following on __each__ CPU-only node:

     kubectl label node <node-name> run.ai/cpu-node=true